 These government agencies typically don’t accept cash, so you’ll need a way to access at least some of your money electronically.
 This means that even if you choose to pay your employees with cash, you will need to have a way to make electronic tax payments.

-2. Be Diligent About Tracking Work Hours
+2. Track Work Hours

 Assuming you have hourly workers, you’ll need an effective way to track employee work hours.
 This is important regardless of how you choose to pay your staff and is a huge component when paying with cash.